 It is necessary to keep a record of any complaint on the same day it is received.
 Information about such complaints written or emailed (including a description of the complaint, who handled it, what was done to resolve the complaint, time frame, and a description of the resolution) and submitted to the department Supervisor.

-Supervisors are expected to complete monthly reports on all complaints which are received within their work site and are to be saved on the Y: Drive.
-These complaints will be reviewed by the department Vice President on a monthly basis.
-If a complaint is deemed with a high severity level (i.e. critical complaints) the Vice President must be notified immediately and take the lead of the complaint brought forward.
+Supervisors are expected to complete monthly reports on all complaints which are received within their department and are to be saved on the Y: Drive.
+These complaints will be reviewed by the department General Manager on a monthly basis.
+If a complaint is deemed critical, the General Manager must be notified immediately and take the lead of the complaint brought forward and communicate to the COO.

-Any and all internal complaints within the YMCA of Greater Saint John, regarding staffing, or any internal matters of the YMCA of Greater Saint John, are to be reported to the HR Coordinator, along with the President and CEO.
-Employees are to disclose any complaint to their supervisor or staff person, whichever they are most comfortable with.
-Internal complaints fall under the purview of the HR Coordinator and any relevant HR policies and procedures.
+Any and all internal complaints within the YMCA of Greater Saint John, regarding staffing, or any internal matters of the YMCA of Greater Saint John, are to be reported to the General Manager, along with the COO.
+Employees are to disclose any complaint to their supervisor or Manager, whichever they are most comfortable with.